 Washington Dulles International airport is just six miles to the west, while Washington DC is 18 miles to the east.
 The metro finally arrived in Reston in 2014, connecting us with both.
 While a lot of Reston residents live here and work in DC, a surprising number of people live elsewhere and commute to Reston to work at Google, Spring, Oracle, Verisign, College Board, Learning Tree, Bechtel, Dell, Microsoft, and USGS.
 The German Armed Forces Command for US and Canada are here, with a piece of the Berlin Wall on their campus, and a wonderful Christkindlmarkt every December.
 The WOD walking/biking trail runs through Reston and stretches 67 miles from Arlington to Purcelville, full of runners, bikers, walkers, and strollers every day of the week.

 The original Reston village neighborhood, Lake Anne, is still a vibrant community spot.
-They host the city’s last book store, a barber, a couple of small grocery markets, a few restaurants, a city museum, a new brew pub, a wine bar, and a community center.
+They host the city’s last independent book store, a barber, a small grocery market, a few restaurants, a city museum, a new brew pub, a wine bar, and a community center.
 There’s always an event happening there, from the Saturday farmer’s market (April to December) to the summer concert series, the Polar Dip in January, Chalk on the Water in June, stand up paddleboarding, Santa coming to visit, or more.

 All in all, Reston has been a great place to live.
 It is starting to get more crowded- the most recent census puts it at 56,000 people, and the population density is on the rise, much to the dismay of original Restonites.
-Homes are getting more expensive- median price is $448,000.
+Homes are getting more expensive- the median price is $448,000.
 I’m happy that we lived here for the six years that we did (and happy that we sold our house when we did too!).
 Over the years, I’ve enjoyed learning about Reston’s unique history, walking the wooded paths, and finding the many art pieces hidden throughout the city (check out this fun walking guide from FunInFairfax!).
 I plan to make the most of our final month in this city that has been our home for the past six years.